Harmonization: Chord substitution

-One of the most common techniques in jazz reharmonization is the use of substitute chords, through a technique known as tritone substitution.
+One of the most common techniques in jazz reharmonisation is the use of substitute chords, through a technique known as tritone substitution.
 In tritone substitution, a dominant chord is replaced by another dominant chord a tritone above its tonic.
 This technique is based on the fact that the third and seventh degrees of a dominant chord are enharmonically the same as the seventh and third degrees of the dominant chord a tritone away.
 For example, B and F, the third and seventh of a G7 chord, are enharmonic equivalents of C♭ and F, the seventh and third of a D♭7 chord.
 Since the tritone is a distinguishing feature of the sound of a dominant 7th chord, a D♭7 chord may thus replace G7.

 Tritone substitution works very well on standards, because the chord progressions typically utilize the II – V–I progression and the circle of fifths.
 For example, a jazz standard using a chord progression of Dm7 – G7 – Cmaj7 could easily be reharmonized to Dm7 – D♭7 – Cmaj7, (G7 is replaced with the dominant 7th chord a tritone away, D♭7).
 The new progression has a more contemporary sound, with chromatic bass motion and smooth voice leading in the upper parts.

 Tritone substitution is also possible with major seventh chords, for example Dm7 – G7 – Cmaj7 could become Dm7 – D♭maj7 – Cmaj7.
 Thad Jones sometimes uses this type of substitution in his big band writing.

 As opposed to the classical approach to tonal harmony, in jazz there are only three functions: tonic, subdominant and dominant.
 Therefore, chords can also be substituted for congruent functions: for example, the second degree can be substituted for the fourth degree, the tonic can be substituted for the sixth/third degree and so on.
 The fourth degree in major may be substituted for a seventh chord to create a "bluesy" sound.
 In a progression going up a fourth, if the first chord is a minor seventh chord, it can also be substituted for a seventh chord; a relative second degree can also be added before it to create a ii–V–I turnaround.
 (A sole minor seventh or seventh chord can be perceived as a second degree or its dominant quality substitution, in which case a fifth may follow.)
 In the same progression, chord qualities are sometimes flexible: the ♭IImaj7 chord mentioned in the previous paragraph may get a preceding ♭VImaj7 chord instead of the relative II or its tritone substitution.

 Combining the above techniques, the following progression: